zawislakm/RatPartyMixTracker/README.md

 - MySQL
 - Oracle Cloud - VM
 - Linux
+- Docker with GitHub Actions

 The application is hosted on Oracle Cloud using a Virtual Machine (Ubuntu 20.04).
-A MySQL database is used for storing playlist information.
-API provides information about daily song to [DiscordBot]((https://github.com/JakubDralus/discord-bot)) and allows to set a new daily songs for upcoming days.
+MySQL database is used for storing playlist information.
+The app regularly checks for updates on the playlist and selects a daily song to share with Twitter followers.
+API provides information about daily song to [DiscordBot]((https://github.com/JakubDralus/discord-bot)) and allows to set a daily songs for future days.

-To ensure the continuous operation of the API, monitoring playlist changes, and daily song post to Twitter, respective commands have been added to the OS in the /etc/systemd/system/ directory.
+To ensure continuous operation, Cron jobs are employed within a Docker Image.
+Additionally, GitHub Actions are utilized for building and deploying to DockerHub.
+The server is configured with a [webhook](https://github.com/adnanh/webhook) from DockerHub to automatically pull the latest image from DockerHub and restart the container accordingly.

 ![database schema](https://github.com/zawislakm/RatPartyMixTracker/blob/master/config_files/database_schema.png)